davidlerner96/IOT-robot-chaser/README.md

   - Observe the robot's actual motion and make necessary adjustments or add mechanisms for improvement.
   - Multi target tracking.
   - BMI160 sensor.

+  - **Adding indicator leds to robot:**
+  - Add some indicator leds to the robot for the above edge cases so that the user can identify the issue also on the robot's side.